viam-modules/event-manager/README.md

 * event_name: The **name** of the event that was triggered.
 * triggered_label: If the event was triggered via a computer vision service, this is the label/class that triggered the event.

-"sms_match" -  if a phone number that was notified when this event was triggered sends an SMS response and the response matches "sms_match" (regex), then this and any other matching actions will be taken.
+"response_match" -  If a response is sent via doCommand (or via SMS response, if [action_sms_response_active](#action_sms_response_active) is active) that matches "response_match" (regex), then this and any other matching actions will be taken.
 Any other actions that could later be taken will be ignored until the event triggers again.

 "when_secs" - How many seconds after the event triggers should the action occur.
 If not specified or set to 0, will happen immediately.
-If set to -1, will not happen unless sms_match causes it to occur.
+If set to -1, will not happen unless response_match causes it to occur.

 #### rules